MosianeTS/MosianeTS/README.md

 ## My Tutoring Profile
 **Description:**
 A website for my tutoring profile.
-The website has a landing page and an 'about me' page.
+The website has a landing page with various sections and an 'about me' page.
+The website is fully responsive and was designed with a mobile-first approach.
-It also has a contact form which takes in user input and sends it to my email.
+It also has a contact form which takes in user input and sends it to my personal email.

 Tech Stack:
 - HTML